We Deal in Lead A Weird West Gunslinger Adventure Game

 Aftermath.
 How are those involved changed?
 Whose attention is drawn, in this world or others?
 How has the ritual impacted the Order’s fellowship?

 The Gunslinger’s call transcends humanity.
-Other beings may join your Order and aid in your quest, including rare beasts whose Gunslinger nature is immediately recognisable.
+Other beings may join your Order and aid in your Quest, including rare beasts whose Gunslinger nature is immediately recognisable.

 A beast companion bonds to one Order member, forging a lifelong friendship and empathic link.